Eduard-Konovka/online-store/README.md

 https://feb101-course-task-api-eduard-konovka.onrender.com is used as the base URL for accessing the API.

-- The `/api/shops` endpoint is used to get the list of stores
-- The `/api/products` endpoint is used to get the list of stores
+- The `/api/books` endpoint is used to get the list of books
 - The `/api/orders` endpoint is used to send orders

 ## Script commands in console: